Tashkent: Ecology

 The level of air pollution in Tashkent, especially in winter, significantly exceeds international norms.
-According to the World Bank, the average annual pollution level is more than 6 times higher than the WHO recommended level (5 μg/m^{3}).
-The main sources of air pollution are the heating sector (28%), transport (16%) and industry (13%).
-There are 631 heating complexes around the city, according to the Ecological Party of Uzbekistan 60% of them use coal, sometimes rubber tyres and other fuels.
+According to the World Bank, the average annual pollution level is more than six times higher than the WHO recommended level (5 μg/m^{3}).
+The main sources of air pollution are the heating sector (28%), transport (16%), and industry (13%).
+There are 631 greenhouses around the city; according to the Ecological Party of Uzbekistan, 60% of them use coal and, sometimes, rubber tyres and other fuels.
+As of the end of 2025, Tashkent regularly ranks among the most polluted megacities in the world, according to IQAir data.